mozdyn/llama-cpp-turboquant/docs/ops/v100/REPORT.md

 - only worth it if that trade-off is explicitly desired

 ### `q8_0 / turbo4` and `turbo4 / turbo2`
-- did not create a better Pareto frontier for this workload
+- did not provide any significant value

 ## 6. VLM VRAM fit at `ctx=256k`
 | KV profile | Fit | VRAM used MiB | VRAM free MiB |